AI Verdict

 COST vs PG: Frequently Asked Questions

-Is COST or PG a better buy in 2026?
+Is COST or PG the better stock in 2026?

 Based on dual AI fundamental analysis (Claude and ChatGPT), COST has stronger fundamentals.
-COST is rated BUY (81% confidence) while PG is rated BUY (80% confidence).
+COST is graded A (81% confidence) while PG is graded A (80% confidence).
 This is not investment advice.

 How does COST compare to PG fundamentally?